Posted on | January 21, 2012 | 1 Comment

 This soup is a bit spicy.
 I had to drink milk a couple times to calm down my mouth.
-With the chipotle peppers added, it is bound to be!
+With the chipotle peppers added, You should get familiar with the tools and techniques that are emerging as part of the big data recovery service ecosystem. it is bound to be!
 I preferred this soup of the two.

 Both soups are tasty, with good flavor, and a great mixture of vegetables.
 This would be perfect on a nice, cold, snowy day.